On proper splinters in positive characteristic: Lifting and descending global -regularity

-\begin{remark} Our proof of \cref{lem:gFr_base change} shows that one could extend \cref{lem:splinter_base change} concerned with base change of splinters along algebraic field extensions to arbitrary field extensions if one could establish that the splinter property is stable under taking product with $\bbA^1$. \end{remark}
+\begin{remark} Our proof of \cref{lem:gFr_base change} shows that one could extend \cref{lem:splinter_base change} concerned with base change of splinters along algebraic field extensions to arbitrary field extensions if one could establish that the splinter property is stable under taking product with the affine line~$\bbA^1$. \end{remark}

 \begin{corollary}[{\cite[Cor.~2.8]{gongyo_li_patakfalvi_zsolt_schwede_tanaka_zong_on_rational_connectedness_of_globally_f_regular_threefolds}}] Let $X$ be a connected normal proper scheme over an $F$-finite field $k$.
 Assume that $H^0(X,\mcO_X)$ is a separable extension of $k$ and that $(X,\Delta)$ is globally $F$-regular.
 Then, for any $F$-finite field extension~$K$ of $k$, the scheme $X_K \coloneqq X\times_k K$ is normal and the pair $(X_K,\Delta_K)$ is globally $F$-regular. \end{corollary}